silverbunnybun/Chuuya-bot/README.md

+// Load up the discord.js library
 const Discord = require("discord.js");

+// This is your client.
+Some people call it `bot`, some people call it `self`,
+// some might call it `cootchie`.
+Either way, when you see `client.something`, or `bot.something`,
-const client = new Discord.Client();
+// this is what we're refering to.
+Your client. const client = new Discord.Client();

 // Here we load the config.json file that contains our token and our prefix values.